Life Saves the Planet Blog:

 About 15 years ago my friend Dr. Kyoko Nakayama taught me the Japanese word “mottainai.”
 Since then, I’ve been trying to wrap my small brain around what mottainai truly means.
 Every time I think I understand mottainai, the concept grows, and my brain stretches.

-Thaw and Freeze: The ecological, geological, and human stakes of a warming Arctic Monday Nov.
-25
+Thaw and Freeze: The ecological, geological, and human stakes of a warming Arctic

 Stopping Ecocide: Can International Law Prevent Mass Environmental Destruction?

-Watch the Recording.
-Diverse ecosystems represent the greatest climate action technology at our disposal.
+WATCH THE RECORDING Diverse ecosystems represent the greatest climate action technology at our disposal.
 But what recourse do we have when nature itself is under attack from the world’s biggest political and economic powers?
 The movement to codify ecocide, that is, the intentional (or negligent) mass destruction of an ecosystem, as an international crime is…

 Biodiversity 11: Warming Oceans, Moving Shorelines & Sea Level Rise – with Jim Laurie